Saaphyri Windsor

-Saaphyri Windsor (born Wanda Scott) is an American reality television star and actress, best known for appearing on hit VH1 celebreality show Flavor of Love season 2 and for winning Flavor of Love: Charm School.
-After the show, Windsor launched a unisex lip balm named Saaphyri's Lip Chap, which stemmed from Windsor offering Flavor of Love season 2 contestant "H-Town" lip chap after their physical altercation.
+Saaphyri Windsor (born Wanda Scott) is an American reality television star, best known for her appearances on the hit VH1 celebreality shows Flavor of Love, Flavor of Love Girls: Charm School and I Love Money.

-Television career
+Career

-In 2005 Windsor filmed the pilot for the future Flavor of Love.
-In 2006 she participated in the second season of the show.
-Shortly after entering the house she got in to a physical altercation with fellow contestant Renee "H-Town" Austin.
-The altercation began after Austin believed Windsor had stolen the bed she'd claimed for herself.
-Austin then assaulted Windsor by throwing a bouquet of roses in Windsor's face, which had been given to her by Flavor Flav.
-After the fight Austin called Windsor racial slurs and claimed that the house was not the "streets of Compton".
-Famously after the fight, Windsor offered Austin "lip chap" after Austin and Windsor were separated from the rest of the house, Windsor also apologized to God, before being interrupted by Austin.
-It was decided by Flavor Flav that Windsor initiated the altercation and she was sent home and disqualified from the competition less than an hour into filming.
-After her memorable appearance on Flavor of Love, Windsor appeared on The Tyra Banks Show.
+In 2005, Windsor filmed the pilot episode for the future Flavor of Love.
+In 2006, she appeared on the second season of the show as a contestant.
+Immediately after entering the house, she got into a physical altercation with fellow contestant Renee "H-Town" Austin, after Austin accused Windsor of stealing the bed she had claimed for herself.
+Austin then threw a bouquet of roses in Windsor's face.
+After the fight was pulled apart by Flavor Flav, Windsor infamously offered Austin "lip chap".
+Windsor was disqualified from the competition and sent home, less than an hour into filming.